 Sugar is Not Necessarily the Enemy in Tooth Decay:

 When parents ask me what my best advice is for what they can do to keep their kids’ teeth and gums healthy, my response may be different from what you have heard before.
-We all know the common answers to this question; brush and floss daily and see the dentist regularly.
+We all know the common answers to this question; that you should be flossing and brushing daily and see the dentist regularly.
+If you are looking for a great dentist visit our dental practice.
 The next most common answer that you will likely hear is to avoid sugar.
 While this is a good suggestion, it is incomplete.

 You see, sugar does not have the chemical properties necessary to break down the enamel on your teeth.
 If you look at the demineralization and erosion process for your teeth, the key contributors are acid and abrasion.
 Considering each of these processes can help you be more successful with your own oral health as well as the oral health of your children.